 A. Jay Wagner

 A. Jay Wagner is an Assistant Professor of Journalism and Media Studies at Marquette University.
 His primary research interest is FOIA and state FOI laws.
 He has written extensively on FOIA subjects ranging from the Glomar response to the evolution of the law enforcement exemption.
-His work has been featured in peer-reviewed journals, law reviews, and newspaper editorials as well as on local television and radio news.
+Peer-reviewed journals, law reviews, and newspaper editorials as well as on local television and radio news have featured his work.
 Dr. Wagner’s dissertation relied on a dataset of FOIA annual reports from Cabinet-level departments dating to 1975.
 His most recent research project involves an audit of 10 state FOI laws.
 The field experiment involved the submission and follow through on 1,114 requests across 338 counties and 100 state government bodies.
 Two scholarly papers are in process, one exploring demographic variables and the second focused on legal variables, examining what influences FOI processes and outcomes.
-Mr. Wagner holds a PhD from Indiana University, an MA from DePaul University and a BA from the University of Dayton.
+Mr. Wagner holds a PhD from Indiana University, an MA from DePaul University, and a BA from the University of Dayton.

-Patricia Weth is Assistant General Counsel in the Office of General Counsel at the US Environmental Protection Agency (EPA).
+Patricia Weth is Assistant General Counsel in the Office of General Counsel at the U.S. Environmental Protection Agency (EPA).
 She previously served as the Deputy Assistant General Counsel and FOIA Public Liaison at the National Labor Relations Board (NLRB) where she assisted the Branch Chief in developing FOIA policies and procedures, and directly supervised the FOIA Branch staff.
-She also has experience working in FOIA at the US Department of Agriculture, US Department of Energy, Export-Import Bank, and US Department of Housing and Urban Development.
-Ms. Weth holds a JD from the Catholic University of America Columbus School of Law and a BA from Loyola College.
+She also has experience working in FOIA at the U.S. Department of Agriculture, U.S. Department of Energy, Export-Import Bank, and U.S. Department of Housing and Urban Development.
+Ms. Weth holds a JD from the Columbus School of Law at the Catholic University of America and a BA from Loyola College.